Loading...

 How to consume kirkland signature - mandrine orange segments, 1/4 cup, mixed fruit jam, orange, strawberries without glucose spikes

-Engage in light physical activity, such as a short walk, after meals to aid in glucose regulation.
+Engage in mild physical activity, such as a short walk, after eating to help your body utilize the sugars more effectively.

 healthspan-mbl